-Labyrinth is a puzzle game inspired by the concept of Metamedium and Recursion.
-The game takes the form of a maze constructed of recursive 3D space between which the player travels via TV screens.
-With the simple gray-scale based aesthetics and mind-blowing recursive camera views utilized to enhance the mechanics and difficulties of the game, Labyrinth creates layers among reality and virtual spaces throughout the experience.
+Labyrinth is an interactive experience inspired by the concept of Metamedium and Recursion.
+During the experience, guests interact with the virtual space through a keyboard, controlling the avatar and navigating through a recursive maze.
+With the simple gray-scale based aesthetics and mind-blowing recursive camera views utilized to enhance the mechanics and difficulties, Labyrinth creates layers among reality and virtual spaces throughout the experience.

 Making of Labyrinth

 Different from the traditional design of a maze in which blocks of space are connected and the starting point connects to the end via a linear path, in Labyrinth, different parts of the maze are located separately from each other and are interconnected through the mechanics.
 Such mechanics create a loop among all parts of the maze.
 Instead of finding the one and only path to escape, the solution to the maze is revealed by how players navigate through and explore the game space.

 Metamedium entails the idea of representing one media--usually an older form--with another newer form of media.
 That is to say, instead of being a direct representation of contents, a media can be representing the representation of contents (i.e. the representation of representation).
 Taking from that idea, I designed the TV screen transition as both a mechanic for players to navigate through game space as well as a mean to create different layers of "realities" within the game world.